Shaurya07dev/ALERT-X/README.md

 # Light_up

-An AI-powered smart glasses system designed to assist visually impaired individuals in their daily activities.
+A computer vision and AI-powered software system designed to assist visually impaired individuals in their daily activities through real-time audio feedback and environmental awareness.

 ## Project Status
 This project is currently under development.
 The following features are fully functional: